-- We are raising our awareness among our staff of the Modern Slavery Act, including its definitions of slavery and human trafficking and providing training on how to respond if a case of slavery or human trafficking is suspected.
+- We have raised our staff awareness of the Modern Slavery Act, including its definitions of slavery and human trafficking and training on how to respond if a case is suspected.

-- We are revising our procurement guidelines to include reference to the Act.
+- We have revised our procurement guidelines to include reference to the Act.

-- An Executive Director is taking ownership for action s arising from this statement.
+- An Executive Director has ownership for actions arising from this statement.

-- We will contact suppliers and partners in potentially higher risk categories to check what assurance arrangements they have in place.
+- We have contacted suppliers and partners in potentially higher risk categories to check what assurance arrangements they have in place.

-- We will adapt existing policies and procedures to reference the Modern Slavery Act 2015 / Modern Slavery Transparency Statement.
+- We have adapted existing policies and procedures to reference the Modern Slavery Act 2015 / Modern Slavery Transparency Statement

-- We will learn from cases which may arise in other similar organisations and amend our policies and procedures accordingly.
+- We will continue to learn from cases which may arise in other similar organisations and amend our policies and procedures accordingly.